Jenni-Hawk/Linear_Regression/README.md

 Linear Regression for Thriller Movies

 # Client / Background
 This is my first experience creating a linear regression machine learning model as part of the Metis curriculum.
-This project also required webscraping which was also another first.
+This project also required webscraping which was another first for me.

 The mock business situation that I created for my project: There's a newly created production studio that plans to make movies in the thriller genre.
 They'd like to know which characteristics of thrillers are predictors of US box office gross.